fxvnder/csgo_fxvnder/README.md

 It adds all weapon name/skins translation to pt-PT aside with jokes and all sorts of stuff.
 I made it because pt-BR version of the game translation has gun skin names translated etc. and I felt jealous of it, so I just started my own translation of it lol. seems logical, right?

+It also adds a custom-made version of Bananagaming's Text Mod in pt-PT.

 ---
 # INSTALLATION: